binary-nerd/grokit/README.md

 cd ..
 # edit platdefines.py so the tool names and file sizes are correct
 python grokit.py --ppath=<path to project source> --action=setup
+# make changes to your project
+python grokit.py --ppath=<path to project source> --action=reindex
 ```
 For instant setup and using the tool,
 Check the videos: http://www.youtube.com/watch?v=XzrPlAfiC1w and http://www.youtube.com/watch?v=BTGnZShDiqA